-One of the ways to achieve it is by equipping your website with an informative FAQ page.
-Not only can it help to reduce customer support time, but also boost your store visitors’ experience, thus likely resulting in a sale or two.
+One of the ways to achieve this is by creating an informative FAQ page on your store.
+Not only can it help to reduce customer support time, but also boost your customer experience, thus resulting in a sale or two.

 FAQ pages are not a part of Shopify stores by default.
 If you want to add one to your Shopify store, you have two options:

 - Create it manually using the Pages section of your Shopify admin

 - Go to the Shopify app store and install one of the third-party apps

 Both options are not that difficult to implement.
 However, compared to Shopify FAQ builder apps, that are developed for this exact purpose, the first option might require you to have a little more time on your hands.

 Shopify apps also offer more freedom, from choosing how your questions and answers will be displayed to customization of the ready-made templates.

 The right FAQ template and an option to organize and customize it based on your needs will help you align your Frequently Asked Questions page with your brand look and feel, make it easy to navigate, and look more professional in the eyes of your visitors.